Lake Sawyer Community Club

 Picture

 State Law requires boaters to carry a Washington State Boater Education Card when operating motorboats with 15 or more horsepower including personal watercraft and any motorized watercraft.
 The law phases in over time, see the chart to the left.
-You can obtain your Boater's Card online at www.parks.wa.gov/boating.
+You can obtain your Boater's Card online at this link.

 Lake Sawyer Geographical Information